Joshua Chamberlain: Later life

 In 1893, 30 years after the battle that made the 20th Maine famous, Chamberlain was awarded the Medal of Honor for his actions at Gettysburg.
 The citation commends him for his "Daring heroism and great tenacity in holding his position on the Little Round Top against repeated assaults, and carrying the advance position on the Great Round Top."
 As in many other Civil War actions, controversy arose when one of his subordinate officers stated that Chamberlain never actually ordered a charge at Gettysburg.
 The claim never seriously affected Chamberlain's fame or notability however.
 This original medal was lost, and later rediscovered in 2013, and donated to the Pejepscot Historical Society in Brunswick, Maine.
 A second, redesigned medal issued in 1904 is currently housed at Bowdoin College.

 In 1898, Chamberlain at the age of 70, volunteered to command US Army forces in the Spanish American War.
 Despite the support of Acting Secretary of War Russell Alger and President William McKinley, he was passed over due to health issues.
 Ironically, his principal opponent at Gettysburg, William C. Oates, was appointed in his place as a Brigadier General of US Volunteers.

 Chamberlain purchased Crow Island in 1901, which was within view of his Donhegan estate on Casco Bay in Brunswick.

 In 1905, Chamberlain became a founding member of the Maine Institution for the Blind, in Portland, now called The Iris Network.
 Chamberlain's wife herself was visually impaired, which led him to serve on the organization's first board of directors.

 Beginning with his first election as governor of Maine and continuing to the end of his life, Chamberlain was active in the Grand Army of the Republic.
 Despite continual pain and discomfort from his wounds of 1864, he made many return visits to Gettysburg and delivered speeches at soldiers' reunions.
 He made his last known visit on May 16 and 17, 1913, while involved in planning the 50th anniversary reunion.
 Because of deteriorating health, he was unable to attend the reunion less than two months later.

 Death

-Chamberlain died of his lingering wartime wounds in 1914 in Portland, Maine, at the age of eighty-five.
+Chamberlain died on February 24, 1914 in Portland, Maine at the age of 85.
 He is interred at Pine Grove Cemetery in Brunswick, Maine.
 Beside him as he died was Dr. Abner O. Shaw of Portland, one of the two surgeons who had operated on him in Petersburg 50 years previously.
-A full study of his medical history strongly suggests that it was complications from the wound suffered at Petersburg that resulted in his death.
-He was said to be the last Civil War veteran to die as a result of wounds from the war and considered by some the last casualty of the war, however, Brigadier General Galusha Pennypacker died in 1916 of his Civil War wounds.
+A full study of his medical history strongly suggests that it was caused by complications from the wound suffered at Petersburg that resulted in his death from pneumonia, sepsis, and cystitis caused by recurring kidney infections.
+He was said to be the last Civil War veteran to die as a result of wounds from the war and considered by some the last casualty of the war; however, Brigadier General Galusha Pennypacker died in 1916 of his Civil War wounds.